pbredenberg/quiz-insanity/QUIZ_EXPORT_IMPORT_PLAN.md

 ## Current Progress

+We have completed the backend and frontend implementation of the quiz export functionality and have made significant progress on the import functionality:

+### Export Backend Implementation
-We have implemented the basic JSON export functionality with file download capability.
-The function accepts a quiz object and returns a properly formatted JSON file with appropriate headers for browser download.
+- Created a Netlify function (`export-quiz.ts`) that accepts a quiz object and returns a properly formatted JSON file
+- Implemented automatic filename generation based on quiz title and timestamp
+- Added appropriate headers for browser download
+- Configured proper error handling

+### Import Backend Implementation
+- Created a Netlify function (`import-quiz.ts`) for processing and validating imported quiz files
+- Implemented validation logic to ensure quiz data integrity
+- Added functionality to generate new IDs for imported quizzes to avoid conflicts
+- Configured proper error handling for malformed or invalid quiz data

+### Export Frontend Implementation
+- Added an export button to the quiz header, available throughout the quiz-taking process
+- Added an export button to the quiz results screen
+- Added export capability to each quiz in the quiz selection list
+- Implemented loading indicators during export
+- Added success/error notifications
+- Created a dedicated API service method for quiz export

+### Import Frontend Implementation
+- Created a QuizImporter component with drag-and-drop and file selection capabilities
+- Implemented client-side validation of imported quiz files
+- Added preview functionality to show quiz title and question count before import
+- Implemented loading indicators and success/error states
+- Created dedicated API service methods for quiz validation and import

 ### Using the Export Endpoint